wenjunwang-econ/wenjunwang-econ.github.io/_portfolio/SIL_and_pollution.md

 permalink: /portfolio/SIL_and_pollution
-excerpt: 'Revise and Resubmit to *Management Science*.
+excerpt: 'Revise and Resubmit at *Management Science*.
           With Yanan Li (Beijing Normal University) and Yu Qin (Singapore National University)'

 date: 2025-01-01